by Kyle Bookholz

 The FCC and the Justice Department began investigating claims that RKO General had repeatedly violated the Sherman Antitrust Act, through reciprocal trade arrangements in which customers of General Tire were given special discounts on advertising rates at RKO radio and television stations.
 (Without going into details, this sparked challenges to the license renewals of RKO's stations, the last of which was not settled until 1989, when KHJ-TV/9 Los Angeles changed hands and became KCAL-TV.)
 In May of 1971, trying to maneuver their way out of their problems, RKO donated WHCT to Faith Center, the Los Angeles religious organization which had put KHOF-TV/30 on the air only two years earlier; the transfer was delayed as various parties filed objections to the deal (mostly Hartford civic organizations which claimed Faith Center had failed to propose programming that addressed community needs ... one petition bluntly stated "RKO has not been an ideal broadcaster wedded to public service, but Faith Center would be worse") but was finally approved a year later.
 (The "-TV" suffix was added to the call letters when the ownership transferred.)

 Initially, the change was not readily apparent, as the station continued pumping out the requisite Yankee telecasts, reruns, old movies, plus World Football League games in 1974 and the road games of the WHA's New England Whalers in 1977.
-But eventually, Dr. W. Eugene Scott (who became Faith Center's pastor in 1975) became the omnipresent image on channel 18 as the 70s faded into the 80s, just as Channel 18 faded from screens in the Hartford-New Haven Springfield area.
-The WHCT-TV transmitter was vandalized in 1979, requiring the station to transmit as a low-power station in its final years under Faith Center's ownership, just as they were undergoing an FCC investigation of their own fitness as a licensee.
+But eventually, Dr. W. Eugene Scott (who became Faith Center's pastor in 1975) became the late night image of channel 18 as the 70s faded into the 80s, just as Channel 18 faded from screens in the Hartford-New Haven Springfield area.
+However, lacking live interconnection facilities to the west coast -- in fact, WHCT had no live video capability whatsoever -- carriage of Dr. Scott consisted of the audio of his 8:00pm PT telecast, patched in via telephone, over a slide of his face against a green background (yes, that meant he was being heard at 11:00pm Hartford time).
+The channel 18 transmitter was vandalized in 1979, requiring operation as a low-power station just as Faith Center was undergoing an FCC investigation of its own fitness as a licensee.

 Despite this, the Whalers identification brought the station some needed local ad revenue, and when they opened their facilities at minimum cost to advertisers to produce local spots that could be aired not only on channel 18, but other local outlets as well, they were able to generate enough revenue to produce some local programming.
 This included a daily live Catholic mass, weekly job search program Classified 18, telecasts of selected University of Hartford Hawks NCAA Basketball games, and a live, in-studio, call-in post-game show for Hartford Whalers telecasts, hosted by local rock DJ and sports expert Irv Goldfarb.